In the last 5 years, startup activity has gained immense velocity.

 The article received tremendous appreciation from the startup and marketing community.
 Even the likes of Seth Godin dropped by to comment on the post.

-Are you curious about how to use this cost-effective marketing methodology to rapidly scale your website’s traffic?
+Are you curious about how to use this cost-effective marketing methodology to rapidly drive traffic and build a huge, loyal customer base while your’e at it?

-Obviously you are.
-Who doesn’t like to see a spike in their analytics dashboard?
+Of course you are.
+Who doesn’t like to see a spike in their analytics dashboard and make fast money?

-Let me share a couple of startup examples to paint a picture of what’s possible with growth hacking and how to do it the correct way.
+Let me share a couple of startup examples to paint a picture of what’s possible with growth hacking and how you can perhaps become a growth hacker yourself.

 You might have heard about this new social media kid arriving on the scene in 2010.
 The platform nurtures our love for visuals.

-But, I bet that you didn’t know Pinterest captured 70 million users and 500,000 business accounts in under three years?
-ComScore reported that it was the fastest website in the US to hit 10 million monthly unique visitors in the U.S.
+But, I bet that you didn’t know Pinterest captured a user base of 70 million, plus 500,000 business accounts in under three years.
+ComScore reported that it was the fastest website in the US to hit 10 million monthly unique visitors in the U.S.; today, it’s one of the biggest social media platforms around.

-But users on the visual social platform are also very engaged.
-The average daily time spent on the social platform was 20.8 minutes, lagging just behind Facebook, Tumblr and Instagram.
+but users on the site are also very engaged.
+The average daily time spent on the social platform was 20.8 minutes, lagging just behind social media stars Facebook, Tumblr and Instagram.

 And, it is also a go-to hang-out destination for shoppers.
 This helps brands to target users with high commercial intent.
 For instance, Ezra made 520 eCommerce sales generating $41,254.34 in revenue from $775.50 in ad spend with Pinterest Advertising.